top of page

 Why Solo Notary Cancellations Happen

-Because the entire operation depends on one person, even a minor issue can derail your appointment.
+When everything depends on one person, even a small issue can cancel the entire appointment.

-When a solo notary cancels, clients are often left scrambling.
+When a solo notary cancels, most clients are left scrambling.

 • Urgent documents left unsigned

-At that point, the responsibility shifts to you to find another notary—often under pressure and with limited options.
+At that point, the responsibility shifts to you to fix the situation.

 The Real Consequences of a Canceled Notary Appointment